NithinDonepudi/ROB535-Team-15-Perception-Project/README.md

 ## Step-By-Step

 **NOTE**: I have already ran most of these steps and put the resulting files on the GitHub, However Just in case you want to know how these files were produced, I am including those steps as well.

-**Step 1)**
+Alternatively, To see our Output **Skip to Step 3**.

+**Step 1)** Using the the graphinference.ipynb file running the code cell by cell you should be able to obtain all the ".tsv" files required for preprocessing the training and the testing sets.
+One of the file dependencies this program has is the frozen model, this can be easily downloaded online, additionally I have put it in this GitHub Repo.
+One thing that might be a cause of irritation is the Tf version compatibility, but I have added code to fix these errors.

+**Step 2)** Once we have all the files required to preprocees our models, we excute the preprocesstrain.ipynb and preprocesstest.ipynb files cell-by-cell.
+As long as all the file dependencies obtained from the previous step are present, this should not be a problem.
+At the end of this step, we should obtain a train and test ".tsv" file.

+**Step 3)** This is the gradient Boosting step, here we are feeding the preprocessed model that has been sent through three different kinds of CNN's to be boosted.
+We are Using the CatBoost Algorithm in this particular Scenario.
+After running the code Cell by cell we will end up with a ".csv" containing the guid and the label of the image in the requested format.